infobip/mobile-messaging-cordova-plugin/README.md

 ### Enabling notification extension in iOS for rich content and reliable delivery

-Additional Notification Service Extension **must be** be configured for iOS platform as described [here](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Notification-Service-Extension-for-Rich-Notifications-and-better-delivery-reporting-on-iOS-10).
-Note that you don't need to configure your main application to pass App Group ID to SDK.
-Instead you will have to provide `notificationExtensionAppGroupId` as part of your application configuration.
+Additional Notification Service Extension **must be** be configured for iOS platform (to display rich content and have reliable delivery) as described [here](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Notification-Service-Extension-for-Rich-Notifications-and-better-delivery-reporting-on-iOS-10).
+Acquired App Group ID needs to be provided as a value of `notificationExtensionAppGroupId` parameter in your application configuration.
 Refer to [configuration section](#initialization-configuration) for details.

 ### Sending content